Imageomics/snakemake-workshop/episodes/container_rule.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How can I specify a singularity container for a rule?
+- How can I specify a container for a rule?
-- How do you change a docker container URI into a singularity container URI?
+- How do you change a docker image URI into a singularity image URI?
 - What command line argument is required to enable containers for snakemake ?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Update a rule to use a container
+- Use a container in a rule
 - Run snakemake with the --use-singularity argument

 ::::::::::::::::::::::::::::::::::::::::::::::::